rahulchopra-dev/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-with-the-rest-parameter-to-reassign-array-elements.md

 The console would display the values `1, 2` and `[3, 4, 5, 7]`.

 Variables `a` and `b` take the first and second values from the array.
-After that, because of the rest parameter's presence, `arr` gets the rest of the values in the form of an array.
+After that, because of the presence of rest syntax, `arr` gets the rest of the values in the form of an array.
 The rest element only works correctly as the last variable in the list.
-As in, you cannot use the rest parameter to catch a subarray that leaves out the last element of the original array.
+As in, you cannot use the rest syntax to catch a subarray that leaves out the last element of the original array.

 # --instructions--

-Use a destructuring assignment with the rest parameter to emulate the behavior of `Array.prototype.slice()`. `removeFirstTwo()` should return a sub-array of the original array `list` with the first two elements omitted.
+Use a destructuring assignment with the rest syntax to emulate the behavior of `Array.prototype.slice()`. `removeFirstTwo()` should return a sub-array of the original array `list` with the first two elements omitted.

 # --hints--